Kaludii/VirtualBrainGPT/README.md

 -   Create and manage journal entries using a clean interface.
 -   Search and extract information from journal entries quickly and accurately.
 -   Support for both TXT and PDF file formats.
--   Powered by OpenAI's Embeddings API and Langchain for efficient information retrieval.
+-   Powered by OpenAI's Embeddings and Langchain for efficient information retrieval.

 ## Usage